craterr/Breast-Cancer-Classification-using-ML/README.md

 ## About The Dataset

-**Fine needle** aspiration is a type of biopsy procedure.
-In fine needle aspiration, a thin needle is inserted intean area of abnormal•appearing tissue or body fluid.
+<b>Fine needle</b> aspiration is a type of biopsy procedure.
+In fine needle aspiration, a thin needle is
+inserted intean area of abnormal•appearing tissue or body fluid.
 As with other types of biopsies, the sample collected during fine needle aspiration can help make a diagnosis or rule out conditions such as cancer.